Scalingo/documentation/_posts/platform/getting-started/2000-01-01-getting-started-with-elk.md

 When using this configuration, the application name and container index will be passed in the http query and the message will be in the request body.
-To parse this and create meaningful index, you can use the following configuration (if your logs are JSON formatted).
+To parse this and create meaningful index, you can use the following configuration (if your logs are JSON formatted):

 ```
 input {